Criteria for helping preserve wealth and dealing with estate liquidity issues using Internal Revenue Code Section 6166.

 Meeting the 35 percent threshold

-If you are considering using section 6166 to defer payment of estate taxes, the 35 percent of the decedent’s adjusted gross estate is calculated by taking the gross estate and subtracting deductions allowable under IRC sections 2053 and 2054, such as debts, funeral expenses, administration costs, mortgages, and liens.
+If you are considering using section 6166 to defer payment of estate taxes, work with your tax advisor to determine whether the estate’s interest in the closely held business is at least 35 percent of the decedent’s adjusted gross estate.
+Calculations start by taking the gross estate and subtracting deductions allowable under IRC sections 2053 and 2054, such as debts, funeral expenses, administration costs, mortgages, and liens.

 However, such deductions are taken into account prior to applying any available charitable and marital estate tax deductions.

-For example, consider these two scenarios of decedents who were U.S. citizens and died in 2021, leaving a closely held business, investments, and cash (illustrated in the chart below):
+For example, consider these two scenarios of decedents who were U.S. citizens and died in 2022, leaving a closely held business, investments, and cash.

 $13 million: Value of gross estate